kelkelatl/kelkelatl.github.io/docs/events.md

 * Eddie Williams ("Eddie") is a resident of Welcome House in room 112.
 * Shannon Wade Gumbiner ("Joe","Joseph Yadder")  is a resident of Welcome House in room  108
 * Lynn Frazier ("N.O.")  is reportedly a former resident of Welcome House and banned from the property, however is often sleeping on Joe's floor.
-* Alan Scott Dansky ("Dansky") is an operative that was an activity partner during a social encounter that was arranged on BBRT that resides at 2959 Andrews Dr NW, Atlanta, GA and had telephone number 305-804-5205.
+* Alan Scott Dansky ("Dansky") is an operative that was an activity partner during a social encounter that was arranged on BBRT that resides in Buckhead.
 * Ty Williams ("Ty") is an operative that was an activity partner during a social encounter that was arranged on NKP that stated he resided in Jonesboro and had an ID from the Commonwealth of Virginia.
 * John Robison is an operative that began working with Baby in 2021 on Jacobsen's Ladder that resided in Lilburn, GA.